-Previously, I proposed that trust of your therapist is necessary if you are to achieve the success you hope for when engaging their services.
+Previously, I proposed that trust of your therapist is necessary if you are to achieve the success you hope for when engaging their services (Therapy’s First Obstacle: Trust My Therapist?
+No Way!).
 At the least, you hope for reduction of the undesirable trauma and/or PTSD symptoms which bring you to therapy in the first place.
 You should also hope to regain at least some of what you’ve lost because of the intrusion of these symptoms into your daily life.
-Working collaboratively and cooperatively on these important, challenging goals is the only reasonable plan for you to adopt.
+Working collaboratively and cooperatively on these important, challenging goals with your therapist is the only reasonable plan for you to adopt if you want therapy to work.

 The easiest way to think of the problem is to focus on your therapist, but there’s a problem with this view of things.
 Consider: when you go to the zoo and look at the lions, the elephants, or the gorillas, how safe do you feel?
 Most people certainly feel safe enough at least to observe these large, powerful, potentially very dangerous animals from the area set aside for this purpose.
 Is this because these animals can be trusted?
 Clearly, no.